oi-analytics/vietnam-transport/docs/data.rst

 ---------------------------
 ..
 Note::
 	1. All finalised OD matrices are stored:
-		- In the path - results/flow_ods/
+		- In the path - /results/flow_ods/
 		- As Excel sheets

 	The essential attributes in these OD matrices are listed below.
 See the data for all attributes

 	2. All node-level national OD matrices contain mode-wise and total OD flows and should have attributes:
-	    - origin - String node ID of origin node
+	    - origin - String node IDs of origin nodes
-	    - destination - String node ID of destination node
+	    - destination - String node IDs of destination nodes
-	    - o_region - String names of origin Province
+	    - o_region - String names of origin Provincse
-	    - d_region - String names of destination Province
+	    - d_region - String names of destination Provinces
 	    - min_tons - Float values of minimum daily tonnages between OD nodes
 	    - max_tons - Float values of maximum daily tonnages between OD nodes
 	    - commodity_names - Float values of daily min-max tonnages of commodities/industries between OD nodes: here based on VITRANSS2 and IFPRI data

 	3. All aggregated province-level national OD matrices contain mode-wise and total OD flows and should have attributes:
-	    - o_region - String names of origin Province
+	    - o_region - String names of origin Provinces
-	    - d_region - String names of destination Province
+	    - d_region - String names of destination Provinces
-	    - min_tons - Float values of minimum daily tonnages between OD nodes
+	    - min_tons - Float values of minimum daily tonnages between OD Provinces
-	    - max_tons - Float values of maximum daily tonnages between OD nodes
+	    - max_tons - Float values of maximum daily tonnages between OD Provinces
-	    - commodity_names - Float values of daily min-max tonnages of commodities/industries between OD nodes: here based on VITRANSS2 and IFPRI data
+	    - commodity_names - Float values of daily min-max tonnages of commodities/industries between OD Provinces: here based on VITRANSS2 and IFPRI data

 	4. All province OD matrices contain province-wise OD flows and should have attributes:
-	    - origin - String node IDs of origin node
+	    - origin - String node IDs of origin nodes
-	    - destination - String node IDs of destination node
+	    - destination - String node IDs of destination nodes
 	    - min_croptons - Float values of minimum daily tonnages of crops between OD nodes
 	    - max_croptons - Float values of maximum daily tonnages of crops between OD nodes
 	    - min_netrev - Float values of minimum daily revenue of all firms between OD nodes